Alma Uy-Lampasa

-Alma Uy-Lampasa (born August 1, 1971) is a Filipino law professor, judge and politician who served as a provincial board member of the 2nd legislative district of Samar.
+Alma Rafon Uy-Lampasa (born August 1, 1971) is a distinguished Filipino lawyer, educator, jurist, and public servant who served as Provincial Board Member representing the 2nd Legislative District of Samar.

 Early life

-Uy was born in Catbalogan, Samar.
+Uy was born in Catbalogan, Samar, to Antonio Go Uy and Gloria Rafon.
+She was raised by her mother, Gloria Rafon, who worked as a waitress at the Legarda Refreshment Parlor.
+Gloria Rafon later married Antonio Go Uy, the son of the establishment's owner, See Ho Uy Pet Ten.

+Uy studied Political Science at the University of San Carlos and earned her Bachelor of Laws degree from San Beda University.

 She is the wife of Judge Cicero Lampasa, the Presiding Judge of Regional Trial Court-Branch 27 in Catbalogan.

 Career

 Legal career

 Uy became the Presiding Judge of Municipal Circuit Trial Courts (MCTC) of municipalities of Daram, Zumarraga and Motiong and Assisting Judge of the MTCC of Calbayog.

 Political career

 She served as a board member of the Sangguniang Panlalawigan under the 2nd legislative district of Samar province.
 In the 2019 local election, she ran for the position of councilor of city of Catbalogan and won.

 Academic career

 Uy is a part-time instructor at Saint Mary's College of Catbalogan handling law-related subjects.

 Controversies

 Violation of notarial practice

 Uy was accused by Rolando Ko of violating the Rules of Notarial Practice and breaching the Code of Professional Responsibility.
 The case was filed and reached the Supreme Court of the Philippines.
 She was found guilty and was suspended of practicing law for six months.
 Her notarial commission was revoked, and she was prohibited from being commissioned as a notary public for two years.